 Having low levels of B vitamins will cause anxiousness, fatigue and weakness since it helps nourish the nerves and tissue.
 Vitamin D deficiency will also cause fatigue and lowered immune function.
 Low levels of Calcium and Magnesium can cause leg and muscle cramping that will make it difficult to relax and go to sleep.

-Our complete Vitamin and Mineral testing will give us all the information we need to develop a supplement regimen to address your needs.
+We have tests for checking your Vitamin and Mineral levels which will give us all the information we need to develop a supplement regimen to address your needs.

 We are able to treat this very successfully with a combination of supplements and stress reduction techniques.
 A simple saliva test can determine your cortisol levels as well as your hormone levels.
 The test is done at four different times during the day so that we can see your rhythm over the whole daily cycle.

 People with depression may be more likely to experience fatigue.
 If your blues occur more in the wintertime, you may have Seasonal Affective Disorders (SAD).

 Using a full spectrum light bulb and turning it on each morning can be very helpful.
 In many cases, getting 30 minutes of moderate aerobic exercise can minimize the blues and get your sleep patterns back on track.
 If neither of these solutions is effective, we can refer you to the appropriate professional.